 - Wet Wipes (for cleaning kids)

-- Dr Bronner’s Castille soap
+- Dr Bronner’s Castille Soap

 We keep our dish soap, sponges, and anything that gets wet in a little mesh lingerie bag.
 Just hang it up in a tree after washing, and it air-dries to keep the funk to a minimum.
 Bonus: By hanging up, it won’t get pine needles, grime and sand on it, and it will be all ready for the next round of dishes!